 As required by Paragraph 15.23 of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, the External Auditors have reviewed this Statement on Risk Management and Internal Control.
-As set out in their terms of engagement, the procedures were performed in accordance with Audit and Assurance Practice Guide ("AAPG") 3 [Previously known as "RPG5 (Revised) 2015"] issued by the Malaysian Institute of Accountants.
+As set out in their terms of engagement, the procedures were performed in accordance with Audit and Assurance Practice Guide ("AAPG") 3 issued by the Malaysian Institute of Accountants.
 The External Auditors' procedures have been conducted to assess whether the Statement on Risk Management and Internal Control is both supported by the documentation prepared by or for the Directors and appropriately reflects the process the Directors have adopted in reviewing the adequacy and integrity of the system of internal control for the Group.
 However, AAPG3 does not require the External Auditors to consider whether this Statement covers all risks and controls, or to form an opinion on the adequacy and effectiveness of the Group's risk and control procedures.

-Based on the external auditors have reviewed this statement on risk management and internal control and reported to the Board that nothing has come to their attention that causes them to believe that the statement is inconsistent with their understanding of the process adopted by the Board in reviewing the adequacy and integrity of the system of risk management and internal control.
+The external auditors have reviewed this statement on risk management and internal control and reported to the Board that nothing has come to their attention that causes them to believe that the statement is inconsistent with their understanding of the process adopted by the Board in reviewing the adequacy and integrity of the system of risk management and internal control.

-This Statement on Risk Management and Internal Control was made in accordance with the approval of the Board on 19 April 2019.
+This Statement on Risk Management and Internal Control was made in accordance with the approval of the Board on 3 June 2020.